TN 99 (03-25)

 a.
 Calculating monthly wage amounts

-Ask the individual to state the work months covered by the annual or quarterly wage amount and document the individual's allegations on a signed statement or a Report of Contact.
+Ask the worker to state the work months covered by the annual or quarterly wage amount and document their allegations on a signed statement or a Report of Contact.
 Posting the alleged work months to the corresponding SSI Claims system Wages page alone is insufficient documentation.

 Divide the annual or quarterly wage amount by the number of alleged work months to calculate the monthly wage amounts for the alleged work months.
 When determining whether to average either quarterly or yearly earnings, give preference to the quarterly earnings.